 Manhattan Ghost Town

 Located in the abundantly scenic Big Smoky Valley, many prospectors were drawn to Manhattan in the mid 1860s to partake in a silver mining boom, but it wasn’t until the early 1900s that the real population boom occurred.
-Originally referred to Manhattan Gulch in the 1860s, by 1905, a prospector by the name of Frank Humphrey uncovered gold, prompting several hundred people to follow suit.
+Originally referred to as Manhattan Gulch in the 1860s, by 1905, a prospector by the name of John Humphrey uncovered gold, prompting several hundred people to follow suit.

 This Location: